wonsunahn/CS1632_Spring2024/deliverables/2/README.md

    ```

 You will notice that the build fails at this point due to Jacoco, because this
-time a coverage threshold of 90% is set for the CoffeeMakerQuestImpl class.
+time a coverage threshold of 90% is set for the CoffeeMakerQuestImpl,
+PlayerImpl and RoomImpl classes.

 ## Software Developement Life Cycle using Test Driven Development